tembo-io/website/landing/src/content/blog/2024-02-08-geospatial-stack/index.md

 ## 4. Explore Geospatial datasets today!

-Using [Tembo’s Geospatial Stack](https://cloud.tembo.io), we were able to explore a GPS tracking dataset.
+Using [Tembo’s Geospatial Stack](https://cloud.tembo.io), we were able to explore a GPS tracking dataset in a matter of minutes.
 Though this demonstration focused on the movements of a single elephant, you can use the showcased PostGIS functions for numerous applications to other, business-centric projects like:
 - Loading and exploring geospatial datasets
 - Insights on time-of-day activity
 - Insights on avoidance behavior